Unified Model Partnership

-The Unified Model Partnership is a global enterprise consisting of a small number of operational and research centres that use and develop a world leading seamless modelling system for weather and climate applications.
+The Unified Model Partnership is a coordinated activity consisting of a small number of international operational and research centres that use and develop a world leading seamless modelling system for weather and climate applications.

 Core and Associate Partners use the UM for operational weather forecasts and climate modelling.
 They contribute financially and with dedicated human resources to the partnership.
 The amount of commitment and influence differs between Core and Associate Partners.
 In addition there are a range of Research Partners in the UK and in our partner countries, which are not involved in real-time operational services.
 They contribute in various ways to the quality of the UM by using, testing and developing the model for their research activities.